swells/notes/README.md

 ## Errors

+All errors will be managed and realized as simple HTTP errors.
 All HTTP `4xx` and `5xx` responses will be considered an error by default.
-Errors raised on the request will be internally caught, normalized, formated, and returned.
+Errors raised on the request will be internally caught, normalized, formatted, and returned.

+Example:
 ```python
  # --- Internal error handling ---
  try: